Depth of vertices with high degree in random recursive trees: Introduction

 \section{Introduction}

-Random recursive trees have been heavily studied since their introduction in 1970 \cite{NaRapoport70}, and are closely related to binary search trees, preferential attachment trees and increasing trees in general, see e.g. \cite{BergeronFlajoletSalvy92,Drmota}.
-In the current work we obtain strong information about the joint law of degrees and depths of maximum and near-maximum degrees and contrast our results to similar results established for linear preferential attachment trees, see \cite{Bhamidi07,Mori05}.
-We first recall basic notation and the standard construction of both random recursive trees (RRTs) and linear preferential attachment trees.
-We use $\ln$ to denote natural logarithms and $\log$ to denote logarithms with base 2.
+Random recursive trees (RRTs) have been widely studied since their introduction, \cite{NaRapoport70}, and are closely related to binary search trees, preferential attachment trees and increasing trees in general, see e.g. \cite{BergeronFlajoletSalvy92,Drmota}.
+For $n\ge 1$, let $[n]:=\{1,\ldots, n\}$ and let $\cI_n$ be the class of increasing trees with vertex set $[n]$; that is, rooted, labelled trees where labels are increasing along paths starting at the root.
+A random recursive tree on $n$ vertices is uniformly distributed on $\cI_n$ and may be regarded as a degenerate case of linear preferential attachment trees.
+We will be concerned with the interplay between degree and depth of vertices in RRTs and will contrast our results with known results on linear preferential attachment trees \cite{Bhamidi07,Mori05}.